Ernest Monias

 Ernest Monias (born February 18, 1949) is a Cree recording artist from Manitoba, Canada.
-An important figure in Canadian Indigenous music, Monias has been nicknamed the "Elvis of the North".
+An important figure in Canadian Indigenous music, Monias has been nicknamed by the locals "The King of the North".

 Early life

 Monias is born in Cross Lake First Nation and moved to Wabowden, Manitoba at the age of 4.
 He attended a residential school in Portage La Prairie, Manitoba.

 Music career

 Monias released his first album in 1979, after being discovered by Ray St. Germain.
 The album Original Recordings included his most popular song "If I Wanted You Girl" and was followed by 21 more albums.
 Monias received the Lifetime Achievement Award at the Indigenous Music Awards.
 He was elected into the Manitoba Aboriginal Music Hall of Fame in 2005.